 The LHS shows entry of some LB parameters for a cubesat downlink.
 After completing all the boxes with blue lines, the "CALC" button produces outputs shown on the RHS.
-The current app is fairly simple -

-2nd Dec 2017: an updated version of this app now includes several sample link budgets, with a few comments on the parameters in each case.
+Version History:2nd Dec 2017: an updated version of this app now includes several sample link budgets, with a few comments on the parameters in each case.
 These include two satellite links, one terrestrial application and a high-altitude balloon example.